VoidScientist/ExpressHot/docs/server.js.md

 // AT THE END OF THE FILE

 app.get("/:file", getPage);
 ```

 This function holds as arguments the requests and the response
 - <u>The request</u> element holds a request parameter `file` which tells the server what element needs to be sent to the client (useful in scripts and link tags of html)
 - <u>The response</u> it either sends a JSON containing an error 404 (if the file not included in allowed `files`) else it sends the file to the client.

+There is a need to sanitize the file input, as in a real world scenario, not doing it would allow hackers to perform a file traversal attack. *(and since our code isn't obfuscated, all vulnerabilities will be shown as clear as day)*

 ## Getting Result